All Episodes

 I have something here from People Magazine.

-I'm just gonna read this.
+I'm just going to read this, www.people.com.

-I remember reporting that, I remember reading that.
+I remember reporting that.

-Attention, left wing watchdog media sites, quote unquote, that report to the drive-by media what I say.
+Attention, left-wing watchdog media sites, quote unquote, that report to the Drive-By Media what I say.

-Attention to left wing blogs.
+Attention to left-wing blogs.

-I'm reading now from WWW People.com.
+I'm reading now from www.people.com.

 It's an interview with Elizabeth Edwards.